lhz9999/TLGA/README.md

    ROUGE measures the overlap between the system-generated summary and one or more reference summaries.
 The official pakage ROUGE-1.5.5 is used to evaluate this model, and we report the F1 score of Rouge-1, Rouge-2, and Rouge-L.
 * BART_Score

-   To assess the faithfulness and informativeness.
+   To assess faithfulness and informativeness.
 It computes the weighted log probability when using the fin-tuned financial BART baseline to convert the predicted text to/from a reference output or the source text.
 ### Extrinsic Evaluation

-* We conduct a stock movement prediction task to evaluate the causality and informativeness of predicted summaries, which only adopts generated summaries (no extra features) to decide on selling or buying shares of listed companies.
+* We conduct a stock movement prediction task to evaluate the causality and informativeness of predicted summaries.
+We only employ generated summaries (no extra features) to decide on selling or buying shares of listed companies.
 Accuracy, F1-score, and Matthews Correlation Coefficient (MCC) are considered metrics for evaluation.

 # Dataset